 Paro Town: Take some time to explore the charming streets of Paro Town.
 It offers a blend of traditional Bhutanese architecture, colorful shops, and local markets.
 You can browse for handicrafts, textiles, and souvenirs while immersing yourself in the local atmosphere.

 Farmhouses: Paro Valley is dotted with traditional farmhouses, many of which offer homestay experiences.
 You can get a glimpse of rural life, engage in traditional activities, and enjoy Bhutanese hospitality.

 We can also offer you the traditional dinner at the farmhouse if you prefer.

 After an early morning breakfast or a packed breakfast, you will make your way to Paro International Airport for your return flight to Kathmandu.
 If possible, request a right-side window seat during the flight to enjoy the breathtaking panoramic view of the mountains, including the magnificent Mount Everest.

 At this point, the tour comes to an end.
 I hope you had a wonderful time exploring Bhutan and experiencing its unique culture, landscapes, and traditions.
 Safe travels back to Kathmandu!

 Note: You can also choose to depart to other destinations from Bhutan such as Delhi, Bangladesh, Bangkok, Singapore, etc.

-We will provide transfer service on the last day to the Tribhuvan International airport for your departure flight back home.
+We will provide a transfer service on the last day to the Tribhuvan International Airport for your departure flight back home.

 I just returned from a tour, impeccably organized by Anup and his company, of Kathmandu, Nepal and Paro/Thimphu, Bhutan.
 From Anup’s first timely response to my initial inquiry email to the day I departed to come home, he provided exceptional, personal customer service unlike any I have ever received before.
 As a solo woman traveler, I felt cared for, safe and well taken care of.
 Anup himself greeted me when…